bernhardpg/distributed-peer-to-peer-elevator-control-system/README.md

+# Distributed Peer-to-Peer System for Realtime Control and Planning of Elevators

-# TTK4145 Elevator Project – Spring 2019
+## TTK4145 Elevator Project – Spring 2019

 This project aims to set up a network of `n` cooperative elevators on a network, running on `m` floors.
 By default, it runs with three nodes and four floors.